The B2B suite is available to you as an extension from the Shopware Evolve plan.

-With password activation, the contact receives an email with a link that can be used to set the password for the account.
+With Send email for password selection, the contact receives an email with a link that can be used to set the password for the account.
 If password activation is not active, a password must be entered to create the contact.

 With the checkbox active you can decide if the account should be active immediately.

 With the checkbox Create another contact you can directly create the next contact.